Pipelines glossary

 Run

 A run is the execution of one or more tests in a test suite.
 A run is sometimes referred to as a test run, bearing in mind that a single test run usually involves the execution of multiple tests.
-A Test Engine run is analogous to a Pipeline build.
+A test suite run is analogous to a pipeline build.

 Scope